ContactNet: Online Multi-Contact Planning for Acyclic Legged Robot Locomotion: Introduction

-In summary, this paper proposes a fast contact planner for legged locomotion with the following main contributions: \begin{itemize} \item the \textit{ContactNet}, a multi-output regression neural network, which can rapidly generate acyclic contact plans (with fixed computation time) even on complex terrains, \item a cost function which considers tracking performance, stability and robustness to rank the footholds offline and train the ContactNet, \item extensive simulation results with Solo12 that demonstrate the effectiveness of our approach with two gaits: an \textit{acyclic walk} and an\textit{acyclic trot} to navigate terrains with constraints (stepping stones). \end{itemize}
+In summary, this paper proposes a fast contact planner for legged locomotion with the following main contributions: \begin{itemize} \item the \textit{ContactNet}, a neural network-based contact planner, which can rapidly generate acyclic gait sequences with safe footholds, even in the presence of holes in the ground, considering tracking performance of an \gls{mpc}, stability and robustness.
+To the best knowledge of the authors, in contrast to all the other state-of-the-art approaches that suffer from terrain complexity, our contact planner is the only one with a computational time that does not increase with the number of gaps present in the terrain. \item extensive preliminary simulation results with Solo12 that demonstrate the effectiveness of our approach with two gaits: an \textit{acyclic walk} and an \textit{acyclic trot} to navigate terrains with constraints (stepping stones).
+We show that changing online the gait sequence is crucial to address certain situations where fixed gait sequences fails. \end{itemize}